Family Medicine Riverside Medical Center - Curriculum

 Training in the first year has exposure to both outpatient care and the operating room, often acting as first assistants.
 Rotations in the second year are focused on inpatient post-operative management, and outpatient minor procedures.

 Obstetrics and Gynecology

-Obstetrics rotations are set as one month in the first year and one month in the second year or training.
+Obstetrics rotations are set as one month in the first year and one month in the second year of training.
 Residents will assist with the management of patients admitted through labor, delivery, and post-partum period.
 The medical center has more than 275 deliveries a month.
 Obstetrical procedures residents are exposed to include laceration repair, placement of internal and external catheters, interpretation of monitor strips, and assisted-delivery devices.

-Gynecology rotations are set as two weeks in the first year and two weeks in the second year, with a focus on procedures, such as endometrial biopsies, Nexplanon placements and removals, and intrauterine device (IUD) placements and removals.
+There is also a weekly gynecology clinic for second and third years that is focused on procedures, such as endometrial biopsies, Nexplanon placements and removals, and intrauterine device (IUD) placements and removals.

 Lunch time teaching conferences are held nearly every day of the week, including weekly Resident didactic lectures covering topics from different specialties and Family Medicine, Resident Journal Club, Morning Report, and Board Review.
 Grand Rounds occur monthly with a wide range of topics arranged by the hospital CME department.
 Quality Improvement meetings occur quarterly with residents fully participating in the meetings and case discussions.